-PO 2 - a greener, low-carbon Europe by promoting clean and fair energy transition, green and blue investment, the circular economy, climate adaptation and risk prevention and management near Natura 2000 sites.
+PO 2 - a greener, low-carbon Europe by promoting clean and fair energy transition, green and blue investment, the circular economy, climate adaptation and risk prevention and management

-PO 2 (i) will have similar negative effects as detailed in 6.4.
-But the same caution and the application of no deterioration principle needs to be taken into account as discussed in PO 1 (iii) when low emission technologies, e-mobility, renewable energy utilisation and related installations are being considered
+PO 2 (i) will have similar negative effects as detailed in 9.4.
+But the same caution and the application of no deterioration principle needs to be taken into account as discussed in PO 1 (iii) when ow emission technologies, e-mobility, renewable energy utilisation and related installations are being considered near Natura 2000 sites.